Police treating stabbing of two men in Golders Green as terrorism

 Language & Tone 78/100

-Loaded Language: Phrases like 'hunting for anyone visibly Jewish' carry strong connotations and could amplify fear, even if factually reported from police descriptions.
+Loaded Language: Phrases like 'hunting for anyone visibly Jewish' carry connotative weight that may heighten emotional response, even if factually reported.

 "hunting for anyone “visibly Jewish” to attack"

-Editorializing: The quote from Israel’s foreign ministry is presented without counterbalance from UK government officials beyond Starmer’s statement, potentially tilting the tone toward criticism of UK policy.
+Editorializing: The quote from Israel’s foreign ministry is presented without counterbalance, potentially reinforcing a critical narrative of UK policy.

 Balance 82/100

-Comprehensive Sourcing: The article cites police, counter-terrorism officials, religious leaders, politicians, and bodycam footage, providing multiple credible perspectives.
+Comprehensive Sourcing: The article includes police, religious leaders, counter-terrorism officials, politicians, and international voices, offering a broad perspective.

 "Politicians in Israel and the opposition in the UK accused the Labour government of not doing enough to protect Jewish communities."